 Can anyone stop me from displaying the flag?

 In 2006 the Freedom to Display the American Flag Act of 2005 officially became law.
 This law basically says that no condo board, housing co-op, or residential real estate management group can restrict a person’s right to display the American flag on their own residential property as long as the display jibes with federal law and is reasonable.

 What days is the flag always flown at half-staff?

-The flag always flies on half-staff on Patriot Day (September 11 of each year), Peace Officers Memorial Day (May 15), and Pearl Harbor Remembrance Day (December 7).
+The flag always flies on half-staff on Patriot Day (September 11 of each year), Peace Officers Memorial Day (May 15), Pearl Harbor Remembrance Day (December 7), and on all Federal buildings for the National Fallen Firefighters Memorial Service (the first Sunday in October).
 On Memorial Day, the flag flies at half-staff until noon, at which point it is raised to the top of the staff.

 What if I can’t fly my flag at half-staff?

 Some flags, like the ones commonly seen in school classrooms or on houses, are fixed in a certain position on their poles.
 How does one handle the sticky situation of a flag that physically can’t be flown at half-staff?
 The United States Code doesn't cover this conundrum, but the American Legion advocates adding a black ribbon to the top of the flag’s pole to indicate mourning.

 What about adding new stars for new states?